 The role of a social worker is to help individuals, families, or groups of people cope with problems and improve their lives.
 Problems may include financial or health issues, abuse, or mental illness.

 Social workers, especially those in government departments or who provide social care, may work closely with legal or law professionals.
 They may also be hired to help clients working through past legal issues.
 This is why an educational background, such as a bachelor’s degree in legal studies, can be so helpful for people in the social work field.
+They may also consider a bachelor's degree in human services as a first step at the undergraduate level, and pursue a Master of Social Work in the future.

 To become a lawyer, you will need to attend law school and earn your juris doctor (JD) degree.
 But first you will need to earn your undergraduate degree.